Maneren/KIV-UPP/sem01/README.md

 much of external variables as possible, like replacing the actual drive with a RAM disk, but the results only got more amplified in the “wrong” direction.

-I frankly have no idea how this could happen since in other multicore CPU-bound benchmarks the desktop is significantly (over 2 times) faster.
-If I had to guess, I would say that the main cause is the already short runtime of the serial version, leaving very few opportunities for improvement and outsized impact of spurious performace fluctuations.
+I frankly have no idea how this could happen since the CSV parsing and in other CPU-bound (both single and multicore) benchmarks the desktop is significantly (over 2 times) faster.
+If I had to guess, I would say that the main cause is the already short runtime of the serial version, leaving very few opportunities for improvement and outsized impact of random performace fluctuations due to OS scheduling, IO, etc.

 #### Metrics